h1n054ur/BHDUP/README.md

 - Only works with UHD Remux, BD Remux, DVD Remux, 2160p, 1080p and 720p, Might include missing categories later.

-- Assumes all directories are named correctly and media files are one directory deep.
+- Assumes all directories are named correctly and media files are one directory deep, and no whitespaces in names that will confuse mktorrent.

 - Logo made with courtesy of https://www.freelogodesign.org/